-Do you have a filing cabinet in your home or office?
+Do you need help organizing a filing cabinet in your home or office?

-Wondering how to set up all of your files and documents?
+Are you wondering how you should store all of your files and documents?

-Actually, there’s a lot more to organizing a filing cabinet than you think.
+Actually, there’s a lot more to organizing a filing cabinet than you may think!

 Create a filing system.

 The first step in organizing a filing cabinet is to create a filing system.
 This system will be the lifeblood of your filing cabinet and will be the method by which you will file and store your papers and documents.

 You can think of this process similar to that of laying down the framework for a new house.
 You want to have the framework of the house in place (your filing system) before you start adding the walls, flooring, and insulation (your files).

 The good news is that a filing system can be as general or as detailed as you’d like.
 It’s not necessary to create a complex or difficult to understand system in order to organize your files.

 What matters most is that you create a reliable system and stick with it through the duration of your filing cabinet’s usage.
 The whole point of organizing your filing cabinet is to be able to easily and conveniently store and locate the files you need!